CBorowski-dev/docs-operaton-org/content/update/minor/711-to-712/tomcat.md

 ---

-The following steps describe how to update the Camunda artifacts on a Tomcat server in a shared process engine setting.
+The following steps describe how to update the Operaton artifacts on a Tomcat server in a shared process engine setting.
 For the entire procedure, refer to the [update guide][update-guide].
-If not already done, make sure to download the [Camunda 7.12 Tomcat distribution][tomcat-distribution].
+If not already done, make sure to download the [Operaton Tomcat distribution][tomcat-distribution].

 The update procedure takes the following steps:

-1. Update the Camunda 7 Core Libraries
+1. Update the OperatonCore Libraries
-2. Update Optional Camunda 7 Libraries
+2. Update Optional OperatonLibraries
 3. Update Web Applications

 In each of the following steps, the identifier `$*_VERSION` refers to the current versions and the new versions of the artifacts.

-# 1. Update the Camunda 7 Core Libraries
+# 1. Update the OperatonCore Libraries

 Replace the following libraries in the folder `$TOMCAT_HOME/lib/` with their new versions from the folder `$TOMCAT_DISTRIBUTION/lib/`: